JuliaManifolds/Manopt.jl/Readme.md

 and then checkout the [Get Started: Optimize!](https://manoptjl.org/stable/tutorials/Optimize!/) tutorial.

+## Related packages

 Manopt.jl is based on [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/),
-hence the algorithms can be used with _any_ manifold defined e.g. within [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/stable/).
+hence the algorithms can be used with _any_ manifold following this interface for defining a Riemannian manifold.

+The following packages are related to `Manopt.jl`

+* [`Manifolds.jl`](https://juliamanifolds.github.io/Manifolds.jl/stable/) – a library of manifolds implemented using [`ManifoldsBase.jl`](https://juliamanifolds.github.io/ManifoldsBase.jl/stable/) :octocat: [GitHub repository](https://github.com/JuliaManifolds/Manifolds.jl)
+* [`ManifoldsDiff.jl`](https://juliamanifolds.github.io/ManifoldDiff.jl/stable/) – a package to use (Euclidean) AD tools on manifolds, that also provides several differentials and gradients. :octocat: [GitHub repository](https://github.com/JuliaManifolds/ManifoldDiff.jl)

 ## Further Packages & Links